 The day was celebrated in the magnificent open circular barn shown in the video below.
 The dairy was open to visitors who wanted to watch the milking in the morning or afternoon, and to purchase raw dairy products.
 A number of long time raw milk proponents were also there to congratulate Abby Rockefeller and her team, like soil scientist Joseph Heckman, medical microbiologist Peg Coleman, raw milk advocate and farmer Liz Reitzig, and Organic Pastures dairy herd manager Blaine McAfee.
 Mark McAfee, chairman of the Raw Milk Institute also gave a talk titled Raw Milk: Like No Other Food on Earth.
 Mark said that the team has been hard at work refining their RAWMI RAMP for the last several months, and their test results are awesome.
 He certified the dairy on behalf of RAWMI on the day.

 Churchtown Dairy is a 250 acre farm with 28 predominantly grass-fed Swiss Brown, Jersey and Guernsey cows.
 Calves are kept with their mothers and run with the herd, causing a slight decrease in milk production but also reducing stress on both the mother and the calf and thereby contributing to the harmony of the herd.
 The farm is a beacon for those working to promote sustainable agriculture and sustainable communities.
-In the summer, the circular barn is vacated by the cows and leaves room to serve as a hub for community oriented events.
+In the spring, the circular barn is vacated by the cows and leaves room to serve as a hub for community oriented events.
 Churchtown Dairy have been producing and selling raw milk since 2014, before becoming RAWMI-listed.
 Raw milk is regulated in the state of New York by the Department of Agriculture.
 Licensed farm sales have been legal for a decade.
 There are nearly 50 dairies licensed in 2018.

 In the video, Mark McAfee explains that scientists now know that we need a lot of bacteria, a biodiversity of bacteria and the food to feed that bacteria.
 He says we are losing our biodiversity in the gut, which has a tremendous effect on stem cell differentiation and the function of our immune system.
 Our immune systems will be stronger when we are exposed to more diversity of bacteria.